TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-shipping-need-shipping-label.md

 ## Fixing Prepare to Ship errors for Data Box orders

-1. Go to **Prepare to ship** in the Data Box local UI and click Start preparation
+1. Go to **Prepare to ship** in the Data Box local UI and select **Start preparation**
-2. If there are any critical errors, download the csv file for more details.
-Resolve the errors and run Prepare to ship again.
+2. If there are any critical errors, download the .csv file for more details.
+Resolve the errors and run **Prepare to ship** again.
-3. If the issue persists, continue to log a [Support ticket](https://docs.microsoft.com/azure/databox/data-box-disk-contact-microsoft-support)
+3. If the issue persists, log a [Support ticket](https://docs.microsoft.com/azure/databox/data-box-disk-contact-microsoft-support)

 ### **Recommended Documents**
 * [Troubleshoot Prepare to ship errors for Data Box](https://docs.microsoft.com/azure/databox/data-box-troubleshoot)